afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 }
 ```

-Note that we are now using our manually exposed *generator.namePublisher* instead *generator.$name* as we did before.
+Note that we are now using our manually exposed *generator.namePublisher* and we are not using the *'$'* operator anymore with *generator.$name*

 ## And now, let's fix the View
-In the original example, we are instantiating the ViewModel from the View, and we can continue to do the same, but just passing the Generator we want to use, like this:
+In the original example, we are instantiating the ViewModel from inside the View, and we can continue to do the same, just by passing the Generator we want to use, like this:

 #### Our Updated View
 ```swift